davedumas0/dd_bunkers/README.md

 1. **bunker_load.lua**: Handles the loading of bunker interiors and associated objects.
 It includes models, coordinates, and initializations for bunker-related elements in the game.

 2. **f7Menu.lua**: Implements a custom menu interface within the game.
-It features debug windows, interface customization options, and key bindings specific to the FiveM mod.
+It features debug windows, interface customization options, and key bindings specific to the FiveM mod. opens with the "m" key not f7

-3. **fxmanifest.lua**: The manifest file for this resource.
+4. **fxmanifest.lua**: The manifest file for this resource.
 It specifies metadata like the version, author, and a brief description.
 It also links the client scripts that are part of this resource.

 ## Installation
 To install this resource: